 I could have…

 I have to…

-Now, on the surface these words seem rather harmless, however consider what some of these words imply.
+Now, on the surface these words seem rather harmless, however, consider what some of these words imply.
 For instance, when you say “I should have…” this implies you’re feeling guilty.
 Or, when you say “I could have…” this implies that you’re trying to take credit for something.
 Or, when you say “I can’t…” this implies that you’re focused on the negatives.
 Or, when you say “if…” this presupposes you may not.
 Or, when you say “I’ll try…” this implies that you are already making an excuse for failure in advance.

-As you can see, what you say may have one meaning on the surface, however there is a completely different meaning below the surface, and it’s this “hidden” meaning that is manifesting at an unconscious level in your life.
+As you can see, what you say may have one meaning on the surface, however, there is a completely different meaning below the surface, and it’s this “hidden” meaning that is manifesting at an unconscious level in your life.

-The language you use comes attached with a set of beliefs, expectations, psychological rules, etc. All of these aspects of your psyche come to the surface as you use these language patterns, and when they come to the surface they limit your resourcefulness in that particular situation.
+The language you use comes attached to a set of beliefs, expectations, psychological rules, etc. All of these aspects of your psyche come to the surface as you use these language patterns, and when they come to the surface they limit your resourcefulness in that particular situation.

 It’s therefore absolutely paramount that you become consciously aware of the consequences of each word and phrase you use.
-Furthermore, you must be willingly choose to use a different set of words and phrases that will help you to become more resourceful in each situation.
+Furthermore, you must willingly choose to use a different set of words and phrases that will help you to become more resourceful in each situation.